Skip to content

 Overview

-trivy conf --policy /path/to/policy.rego --policy /path/to/custom_policies --namespaces user /path/to/config_dir
+trivy config --config-check /path/to/policy.rego --config-check /path/to/custom_checks --namespaces user /path/to/config_dir

 As for --namespaces option, the detail is described as below.